Last Updated on 09/10/2021 by secretmoona

 Planning to travel to South Korea?
-Want to know what attractions to included in your Busan itinerary?
+Want to know the best thinsg to do in Busan and attractions to include in your Busan trip?
 Read on.

 Busan is the second largest city in South Korea and sit on the southeastern edge of the country.
 The port city boasting stunning landscape of mountains, coastlines and beautiful beaches is the perfect mix of vibrant city vibe and pleasant atmosphere.